Charlotte-Thomas/project-1/README.md

 for aliens to drop bombs which can hit the player and remove lives for aliens to move in the classic style, whereby, they all move in synchonocity until they reach the edge of the grid and then they move down one grid-space before moving the opposite way across the gid. lives to be lost when aliens reach the bottom level of the grid.
-For the game a game over feature to appear if all lives are lost and a winning message to appear if the wave of aliens is defeated.
+For a game over feature to appear if all lives are lost and a winning message to appear if the wave of aliens is defeated.